Noman654/Noman654/README.md

 - 👋 Hi, I’m @Noman654
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working in Data Science
-- 💞️ I’m looking to collaborate on Web developing
+- 💞️ I’m looking to collaborate on Web developing and data science
 - 📫 How to reach me u can contact +918279882326

 <!---